Filing a Wage and Hour Claim - Alabama

 Alabama does not have any laws regulating meal or rest break requirements.

 You cannot file a wage/hour or labor standards claim in Alabama unless you have worked and not received your pay.
 Alabama does not enforce any wage and hour laws other than the state law pertaining to the payment of wages.
 The State of Alabama Department of Labor will investigate and attempt to collect on wage claims.
-Here is additional information on filing a federal claim.

 These are strict time limits in which wage claims must be filed.
 It is unclear what time limit applies in Alabama.